Keurig coffee taste burnt Bitter or Bad? (7 ways to fix it!)

 If you don’t want to add extra calories to your diet by having milk-based coffee drinks then you can add some drops of lemon to reduce the bitterness.

-How to Get the Vinegar Taste out Of Keurig after Cleaning or Descaling?
+How to Get the Vinegar Taste Out of Keurig after Cleaning or Descaling?

 • Remove the coffee capsule or pod from the machine.